Hagit Grossman: Early life and education

 Her first poem was published at the age of six in a school newspaper.
 When she was ten, her parents separated and her father raised her and her two sisters on his own.
 When she was fourteen, one of her poems was published in an anthology.

 Grossman went to the Ness Ziona high school, studied photography at "Camera Obscura", theater at "Beit Zvi", painting at "Hamidrasha" Art College, and Hebrew and General Literature at Tel Aviv University.
 In 2006, she studied for a master's degree in Literary and Creative Writing at the Department of Hebrew Literature of the Ben-Gurion University of the Negev.

 Literary career

 Grossman teaches writing at "Musrara", a multidisciplinary art school in Jerusalem.

 Grossman is one of the most prominent of the young generation's poets, her work has been published in various literary journals.

-As of 2018, she had published four poetry books, three novels, and a collection of short stories.
+As of 2018, she had published six poetry books, four novels, and a collection of short stories.